dcmi/dctap/TAPprimer.md

 ## About This Document

-This document is the product of the [DCMI Application Profiles Interest Group.](https://github.com/dcmi/dcap) This and other work products of the group can be found at the [DC TAP github repository](https://github.com/dcmi/dctap).
+This document is the product of the [DCMI Application Profiles Interest Group.](https://www.dublincore.org/groups/application-profiles/) This and other work products of the group can be found at the [DC TAP github repository](https://github.com/dcmi/dctap).
 In particular, this document is supported by a document defining the [elements](https://github.com/dcmi/dctap/blob/main/TAPelements.md) of DCTAP and a [file of the 12 elements](https://github.com/dcmi/dctap/blob/main/TAPtemplate.csv) in a table- and spreadsheet- friendly CSV format.

 The Interest Group wishes to receive feedback on the work.
-Comments or questions may be presented by opening an issue in the [DC TAP github repository](https://github.com/dcmi/dctap/issues) or through the group's [email list](application-profiles-ig@lists.dublincore.org).
+Comments or questions may be presented by opening an issue in the [DC TAP github repository](https://github.com/dcmi/dctap/issues) or through the group's email list: application-profiles-ig@lists.dublincore.org.
 Posting to the email list is limited to those who have subscribed (to avoid spam) so you are encouraged to [join the list](https://lists.dublincore.org/mailman/listinfo/application-profiles-ig) to participate in the discussion.
 Note that if you prefer not to join the list the administrator will forward the message to the list but you might not receive responding emails.

 ## Profile overview